NOAA-GFDL/MDTF-diagnostics/diagnostics/forcing_feedback/doc/forcing_feedback.rst

 a) Choice of reference dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While total TOA radiative changes are directly observed, the radiative feedback and radiative forcing components are not.
 Therefore, in this package the observational estimates of radiative feedbacks and radiative forcing are derived by multiplying data from ERA5 Reanalysis by the CloudSat/CALIPSO radiative kernels mentioned above.
 Global-mean surface temperature anomalies from ERA5 are used to compute the radiative feedbacks from the kernel-derived radiative anomalies as described above.
+To diagnose the instantaneous radiative forcing, the kernel-derived, clear-sky estimates of radiative feedbacks are subtracted by a measure of  the total radiative anomalies at the TOA.
+For the observational dataset used here, that total radiative anomaly estimates is from CERES.
 The methods for diagnosing these radiative changes in observations are outlined by :ref:`Kramer et al. 2021 <4>` and :ref:`He et al. 2021 <5>`

 References
 ----------